Score Methodology Update — Engine Weight Recalibration

 4. What is NOT changing

 - Historical scores.
-Audits run before May 2, 2026 keep their stored composite scores.
+Audits run before May 2, 2026 keep their stored scores.
 The new weighting applies only to audits run on or after May 2.

 5. When this might change again